 With the magical ring she can travel safely, but she still thinks she will need an honorable knight to help her make it all the way to Catay.
 She searches Europe for Orlando or Sacripant, the only two knights who have actually helped her before.
 Her search leads her to the magical villa of Atlantes, where all the knights of the poem have been trapped.

-When Angelica attempts to reveal herself to Orlando, she is spotted by Ferrau and Sacripant as well.
+When Angelica attempts to reveal herself to Sacripant, she is spotted by Ferrau and Orlando as well.
 An angry melee breaks out between the three knights while Angelica slips away thanks to the invisible ring.
 To have some means of bartering for Orlando’s help, she steals his helmet during the fighting and comes to yet another peaceful glade.
 There she stows Orlando’s helmet but Ferrau arrives, forcing her to don the ring of invisibility once more to escape without the helmet.

 Her mad flight across France brings her to the gravely wounded Medoro, young knight of Agramant’s army wounded in the siege of Paris.
 She brings him to a shepherd’s home and nurses him back to health with her medical skills, all the while falling hopelessly in love with him.
 The two are wed and spend a blissful month’s honeymoon in the pastoral setting before departing for the East.